matt-dray/quartostamp/README.md

 To use:

-1. Put the cursor in your Quarto file where you'd like to insert an element
+1. Put the cursor in your Quarto file where you'd like to insert an element.
+Alternatively, highlight some text that you would like to use in the body of an element.
-2. Click the 'RStudio Addins' dropdown at the top of the RStudio IDE
+2. Click the 'RStudio Addins' dropdown at the top of the RStudio IDE.
-3. Scroll/search for 'QUARTOSTAMP' and click the function you want
+3. Scroll/search for 'QUARTOSTAMP' and click the function you want.

 Use the help files to learn more about each function.
 They all start with `stamp_` so you can search like `?stamp_notes`.